AlabhyaVaibhav/alex_context_nlg_dataset/README.md

 * Ondřej Dušek and Filip Jurčíček: *A Context-aware Natural Language Generation Dataset for Dialogue Systems*.
 In: RE-WOCHAT, LREC 2016.

+Please cite the above paper if you use this dataset in your research.

 Dataset format
 --------------